thalesfelippe/thalesfelippe/README.md

 My name is Thales Felippe and I'm a Front-End developer.
 I became interested in web development in 2020 when a friend introduced me to a project.
 Since then, I've been self-learning programming.

 With 2 years of experience, I focus my career on Front-End and have skills in technologies like ReactJS, TypeScript, and JavaScript.
-I also have knowledge in code versioning using GitHub.
+I also have knowledge in code versioning using Git and GitHub.
 I excel in creating responsive and intuitive interfaces, prioritizing usability and accessibility.
 I always stay updated with the latest trends and commit to following the best development practices.

 Currently, I'm pursuing a degree in Analysis and Systems Development at Estácio University, aiming to further enhance my knowledge and skills in the field.